gustavneustadt/svelte-smooth-corners/README.md

 # Svelte Smooth Corners
-Svelte component to create a wrapping element with smooth corners rather then relying on radial corners – best practices in design.
+Svelte component to create a wrapping element with smooth corners rather then relying on radial corners – best practice in design.

 To my current knowledge all current browser versions support this package.